Bishop Sally Dyck

 Chicago Episcopal Area

 (312) 346-9766 Ext.
 702

-She graduated magna cum laude from Boston University College of Liberal Arts with a Bachelor of Arts degree in political science.
-She graduated magna cum laude from Boston University School of Theology.
+She graduated from Boston University College of Liberal Arts with a Bachelor of Arts degree in political science and from Boston University School of Theology.
 She received a certificate from the Ecumenical Institute which is a joint program of the World Council of Churches and the University of Geneva, Switzerland.
 She was ordained in the East Ohio Annual Conference.
 She also received a Doctor of Ministry from United Theological School, Dayton, OH, in Black Church Studies as a Bishop James S. Thomas fellow.

 Sally was elected to the episcopacy in Davenport, Iowa, in 2004 and assigned to the Minnesota Annual Conference.
 After serving 8 years in the Minnesota area, she was assigned to the Northern Illinois Conference in July 2012.
 She seeks to be the bishop to the nones (those persons who check "none" when asked their religious preference).
 She begins her day with prayer, Bible study, and a 3-6 mile run through the cathedral of nature.

 Ken Ehrman and Sally Dyck met in Boston and were married on May 15, 1976.